tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Final.md

 During this time, I was subjected to a series of extensive interviews.
 The authorities were particularly interested in every detail of my encounter with the Bunyip, how Jirra and I managed to survive, and ultimately how we defeated it.

 I wasn’t privy to the details of their operation or what they discovered in the depths of the park.
-There were whispers and rumours, of course – talk of strange findings, mysterious artefacts, and the remnants of the Bunyip.
+There were whispers and rumours, of course – talk of strange findings, mysterious artefacts, and entities other than the Bunyip.
 But nothing was confirmed publicly.

 Eventually, the park was deemed safe, and the restrictions were lifted.